thecodeteam/docker-machine-rackhd/README.md

 docker-machine version 0.5.1 (7e8e38e)
 ```

-Check that `docker-machine` can see the RackHD driver by asking for the driver help.
+Verify `docker-machine` can access the RackHD driver by issuing the `--help` or ` | more` flags.
+A list of RackHD options will be displayed on the menu.

 ```
 $ docker-machine create -d rackhd | more
 Usage: docker-machine create [OPTIONS] [arg...]
 ```

-## Create a machine.
+## Create a Machine

-Specify a driver with `--driver` or `-d` to include the create flags for that driver in the help text.
+Specify `rackhd` as the driver with `--driver` or `-d` create flags then accompany it with any of the following options as additional parameters.

 Options: